-Take advantage of our sunny Queensland weather with an umbrella that charges via the sun’s rays during the day and lights up your place at night.
+Take advantage of our sunny Queensland weather with a Windemere umbrella that charges via the sun’s rays during the day and lights up your place at night.

 Alternatively, choose a battery operated light that clips onto the frame of your umbrella to give you ambient lighting for night time dining.

 We also have an led light that has Bluetooth speakers to allow you to play your music.